cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_08.rst

 | Usage: one of the twins was stillborn.
 | Definition: (of a proposal or plan) having failed to develop or be realized.
 | Usage: The proposed wealth tax was stillborn. [胎死腹中]
 |
-| armageddon
-| Definition: (in the New Testament) the last battle between good and evil before the Day of Judgment.
-| Definition: a dramatic and catastrophic conflict, typically seen as likely to destroy the world or the human race.
-| Usage: nuclear Armageddon.
-|
-| Jerusalem 耶路撒冷
-|
 | monkey
 | Definition: behave in a silly or playful way.